 Practicing the Lectio Divina Prayer

-As you recalibrate your routine, consider adding a new (or beloved) form a prayer, lectio divina.
-This form of prayer can be done individually or with a group.
+As you explore this meditative practice , consider starting with your favorite passage of scripture or poem.
+Begin individually or with a group of folks.
 A spiritual director may also welcome the chance to guide you through this prayer or help you process what you’ve noticed from it.

 “By its very nature, meditation is a discipline that enables us to slow down and respond with intentionality to the truth.
 We might compare this kind of reading to an extended meal that lasts through an evening, where each morsel and course is savored without hurry.
 We pause, consider, ruminate and take it in at a moderate pace, realizing that if we move too quickly we will miss something important.”